-Why work with our Au Pair Agency?
+Why work with our au pair agency?

 We offer a highly personalised, professional and individual service and will want to understand your family’s unique requirements before starting our search for the right candidate.
 After a very careful screening process, we will then introduce a candidate to you.
-We will prepare a written offer to the successful candidate covering all the details such as pocket money, hours, holidays and help required etc. and is mutually agreed.
-We offer our full ongoing support to you while hosting an Au pair as well as our four week guarantee on placements.
+We will prepare a written offer to the successful candidate covering all the details such as pocket money, hours, holidays and help required etc. and see that this is mutually agreed.
+We offer our full ongoing support to you while hosting an au pair as well as our four week guarantee on placements.

 Antler Languages Ltd – Our English Academy

-We offer the highest quality English tuition at our language school and can help your Au pair prepare for the internationally recognised Cambridge English exams at our Certified Preparation Centre based in Oundle.
-This is a fantastic focus to their time as an Au pair as well as a professional enhancement to their CV and as a result we attract high calibre candidates to our Au pair programme.
+We offer the highest quality English tuition at our language school and can help your au pair prepare for the internationally recognised Cambridge English exams at our Certified Preparation Centre based in Oundle.
+This is a fantastic focus to their time as an au pair as well as a professional enhancement to their CV and as a result we attract high calibre candidates to our au pair programme.